The Girl by the Side of the Road

 Read MoreSearching for Enigmas

 Posted on 07.
-Apr, 2010 by admin in Articles, Personal essays
+Apr, 2010 by Paul Sochaczewski in Articles, Personal essays

-Searching for Enigmas I know where the dinosaurs are; not far at all EN-ROUTE TO PULAU VALSE PISANG, Indonesia Some guys with stardust in their eyes and too much red wine in their veins spend their lives searching for Atlantis or Eldorado.
-Other adventurers windsurf across the Atlantic.
-Yet other men and women seek an [...]
+Searching for Enigmas It’s everywhere, it’s nowhere, it’s dancing in three-quarter time EN-ROUTE TO PULAU VALSE PISANG, Indonesia Some people with stardust in their eyes and too much red wine in their veins spend their lives searching for Atlantis or Eldorado.
+Other adventurers windsurf across the Pacific.
+Yet other men and women seek an elusive […]

 Read MoreKill Mosquitoes ‘Til They’re Dead